 If spending a couple of hours decorating your tree and house seems like too much time, you can always break it up into smaller tasks.

 There is no reason for you to go all out.
-A few simple decorations and a minimalist style tree can look stunning.
+A few simple decorations and a minimalist-style tree can look stunning.
 Do what suits the time you have available.

 Pack Early If Travelling

 If you are travelling over the Christmas period, start packing early so you don’t have to stress on the day while trying to get ready to go.

-Also consider filling up the car with petrol and checking the tyre pressure a day before you leave to avoid any last minute extra stops.
+Also, consider filling up the car with petrol and checking the tyre pressure a day before you leave to avoid any last-minute extra stops.